African Elephant Interaction

 About the Elephant Interaction

 This is one of the most popular activities for our guests.
 Approximately 45 minutes drive from Umkhumbi is Bayete Zulu where we can get up close and personal to African Elephants like very few places.
 Discover why Elephants are so popular and see the human-like intelligence in their eyes at this reserve in South Africa.

 Rambo the adult bull African elephant was hand-reared by humans after becoming an orphan.
 So strong is the bond between Rambo and his keepers that he would go down onto his elbows (that’s right elephants have two elbows!) and peer into the hut of one of his keepers every single morning.
-Even after his keeper had to leave the country he would still go to the hut for months to look for him – Rambo, Rachel and Jabulani love their human friends.
+Even after his keeper had to leave the country he would still go to the hut for months to look for him – Rambo and Rachel love their human friends.

 In fact they love humans so much that they will even protect them from predators!
 The keepers of this free-roaming elephant family have no fear as they walk beside their tall companions whilst they forage in the KwaZulu Natal bush – even past the lions!

-To begin we wait for Rambo to lead his small family to the interaction area from wherever they have spent the morning exploring.
-Then the in house specialist will give you a fascinating talk about the three majestic elephants that stand before you (well, two majestic elephants, baby Jabu is still too young to act majestic and is instead a little mischievious!).
+To begin we wait for the elephants to come to the interaction area from wherever they have spent the morning exploring.
+Then the in-house specialist will give you a fascinating talk about the majestic elephants that stand before you.
 You will learn facts about elephants that you had not even considered e.g. What does an elephants tongue feel like?
-Do elephants have baby teeth?